wpilibsuite/frc-docs/source/docs/software/advanced-controls/trajectories/troubleshooting.rst

         },
         {&m_drive});

-4. Run the robot on a variety of trajectories (curved and straight line), and check to see if the actual velocity tracks the desired velocity by looking at graphs from Network Tables.
+4. Run the robot on a variety of trajectories (curved and straight line), and check to see if the actual velocity tracks the desired velocity by looking at graphs from NetworkTables.
 5. If the desired and actual are off by *a lot* then you should check if the wheel diameter and ``encoderEPR`` you used for characterization were correct.
 If you've verified that your units and conversions are correct, then you should try recharacterizing on the same floor that you're testing on to see if you can get better data.

 Verify P Gain